moonsharp-devs/moonsharp_org/faq.md

 The interpreter runs correctly and fast enough for the common needs.
 It strikes a unique balance in performance and ease of use, specially when heavy interoperation with CLR code is needed.

 The standard library is missing only a few ``debug methods``, but is converging fast enough.
-See <a href="http://www.moonsharp.org/MoonSharpStdLib.pdf">this pdf for more info</a>.
+See <a href="stdlib.html">the standard library page for more info</a>.

 A version targeting .NET 4.x portable class libraries is included in the package.